jbqueru/yast3/README.md

 all regions, i.e. it never matches the CPU speed.
 315 / 88 * 227 * 508 * 4 / 640.

+### Building around Timer B interrupts

+The interrupt handling can be thought about entirely in reverse:

+We can imagine a system that has timer A for PCM sound, timer B for palette changes, timer C for timekeeping, and an ACIA interrupt to read data from the keyboard.

+It turns out, most of those interrupts can afford some delays.

+The IKBD ACIA can afford a bit more than 1ms.

+Timer C can survive delays of several ms, dpending on settings.
+5ms at the default 200Hz, 20+ms at 48Hz.

+Timer A can deal with delays as well.
+Likely sizes for buffers start at 14ms, with the understanding that the interrupt has to fire early enough to fill the next buffer in time.
+Still, several ms feels very feasible.

+Timer B, however, is sensitive.
+The upper bound for latency is probably about 50us on RGB/TV screens, or line-doubled VGA, assuming that the palette change can happen mid-line.

+All that means that ACIA, Timer C and Timer A interrupts can be masked while expecting critical timer B sections.
+If a critical section takes more than about 1ms, the ACIA needs to be polled, which is not a hard issue.

+Even with no other interrupt sources, there exist reasons why the CPU might not be able respond quickly to an interrupt.
+One of those is the existence of very long instructions.
+DIV can exceed 20us in worst-case scenarios.
+The other is the blitter, which blocks the CPU for 32us at a time.
+In the worst-case scenario, those two can add up.

+For the least sensitive situations, blitter + DIV only causes a minor risk of small temporary glitches, such that there might not be a need for any mitigation.

+Toward the sensitive end of the spectrum, direct mitigations of blitter and large instructions quickly runs into portability issues, especially on VGA monitors.
+For those use cases, the best approach is to make sure that the blitter is off when expecting sensitive timer B interrupts, and to get the code blocked on short instructions, ideally STOP.

+The approach in that sensitive case is to make sure that the blitter only processes small amounts at a time.
+48x48 1bpp in NFSR RMW is 528 memory accesses, slightly more than 0.5ms, less than 10 lines of a typical PAL/NTSC display

 # What's in the package

 The distribution package contains this `README.md` file, the main